seantarogers/EtwNServiceBus/README.md

 # EtwNServiceBus

-Topshelf hosted ETW Consumer consuming trace events from an ETW Provider configured to be the default logger for NServiceBus
+Topshelf hosted ETW Consumer consuming trace events from an ETW Provider which is configured to be the default logger for NServiceBus

 ## Consumer